m4ycon/petgato-7/README.md

 # 🏭 How to install/use

-This section describes how to run this app locally at your environment, of course you can access the deployed version [here](https://letmeask-19e44.web.app/).
+This section describes how to run this app locally at your environment.
 For this you need to have `ruby 2.7.3`, `postgresql`, `node`, `git` installed.

 - **Backend**